PagerTree/apidocs/source/includes/_account.md

-active | boolean | Does the account have an active subscript (active or trialing). name | string | The name of the account. token_id | string | The unique identifier of the token to use for invites to join the account. hippanotifications | boolean | Are HIPPA notification enabled? stripe_customer_id | string | The Stripe customer id stripe_subscription | object | The Stripe subscription object. stripe_customer | object | The Stripe customer object.
+active | boolean | Does the account have an active subscript (active or trialing). name | string | The name of the account. token_id | string | The unique identifier of the token to use for invites to join the account. hipaanotifications | boolean | Are HIPAA notification enabled? stripe_customer_id | string | The Stripe customer id stripe_subscription | object | The Stripe subscription object. stripe_customer | object | The Stripe customer object.